 May 11, 2017

 Good Morning!
 Things are hopping now that we are beyond any nights of frost (at least lets hope!).
-We are busy getting all the annual crops into the ground, tomatoes, eggplant, peppers, squash, melons, etc. Also getting the herb garden in at the Pittstown Road farm.
+I am busy getting all the annual crops into the ground, tomatoes, eggplant, peppers, squash, melons, etc. Also getting the herb garden in at the Pittstown Road farm.
 So much to do, so few hours in the day!!!

 Covering the field means unrolling giant frost blankets, 30 feet across by 250 feet long.
 They are light weight, like dryer sheets or hospital booties.
 But at that size they get heavy.
 And any breeze makes them a big kite, which means they can’t go down until the wind dies, typically sometime in the evening just before the cold sets in.
 The pic above makes it look like daytime, but it is a camera trick…it was taken just as the sun was setting.